• Skip to primary navigation

 Why sous vide steak?

+What is sous vide cooking?
 Sous vide means cooking “under vacuum” in French.
-It’s a water bath method by vacuum-sealing food in a bag, then cooking it for a long time to a very precise temperature in a water bath.
+It’s a water bath method by vacuum-sealing food in a bag, then cooking for a long time to a very precise temperature in a water bath.

-The biggest challenge for cooking steak is that the meat often comes out overcooked or undercooked, and the edges are always cooked more than the middle.
+The biggest challenge for cooking steak is that the meat often comes out over or undercooked, and the edges are always cooked more than the middle.
+But with sous vide method, you can set the exact temperature, and get the desired texture with even doneness edge to edge EVERY TIME.
+It also eliminates short windows of time for perfect doneness, and therefore is a low-stress cooking method.

 Vacuum-sealed steak in a zip-loc bag.